UPDATE: Lowndes paper mill fatality identified

 Another worker was present who witnessed the death, the sheriff said.

-Paulk said he did not expect that any remains would be found.
+An autopsy is not expected because of the nature of the accident.
 The coroner said he had never before had to perform an investigation "of this magnitude."

 The Occupational Safety and Health Administration is investigating the death, said Michael D'Auquino, regional spokesman for OSHA.
 No details from OSHA's investigation will be released until it is completed, he said.